 INTO THE WOODS AUDITIONS

-The Juneau Lyric Opera and the Juneau Douglas High School are pleased to announce auditions for a collaborative presentation of Stephen Sondheim’s INTO THE WOODS.
+The Juneau Lyric Opera and the Juneau Douglas High School are pleased to announce auditions for a collaborative production of Stephen Sondheim’s INTO THE WOODS.
+Directed by Michaela Moore.

 Executive Director’s 2016-2017 annual report

 Covering the internal business affairs of the Corporation having to do with property acquisitions, productions, trips, workshops and like matters along with any other relevant data deemed necessary or proper for presentation.

 Office Space – Follow-up with Ron, property manager with Exit Realty

 The Triangle Building where our JLO office is located was sold in 2016.
 Exit Realty, the property managers, gave this report concerning the grandfathering of out rental terms under the previous owner:

 “The new owner has not given us any direction or change of plan at this time.
 He is very busy this time of year but I think when the tourist season is over, he will decide on any changes he would like to make.”

 Sara’s move to WA state: In September, Sara and her husband moved Seattle, WA.
 Sara has been conducting most of JLO’s business and production preparations from her home.
 This is possible by having online access to Quickbooks, the JLO bank and credit card accounts for reconciliation.
 All files are stored on the Cloud with a backup drive in the JLO office.
 Sara coordinates with office manager, Kaari Busick, for all work that requires a presence in Juneau.
 Sara has made four trips to Juneau since the move, typically a week in length, to conduct business during main productions.
 Air miles, including from Sara’s personal account, were used for the majority of her travel.